Some English words borrowed from French are easily recognisable as such

 In French, the -ee ending is equivalent to English -ed on verbs after BE and HAVE – in other words it is the ending of “past” participles.
 As in English, when used alone or after BE it has passive meaning.
 Thus employee in French means “employed” or “used”.
 The French pronunciation of -ee sounds a little like “ay” in English.
 Also specific to French is the need to use -ee only with feminine nouns.
 The masculine equivalent has a single -e (usually with an accent: -é).

 In English, the French -ee tends to be found in words of two or more syllables (it is not present in bee).
 It is usually pronounced /i:/.
 The words make no distinction between masculine and feminine, and they tend to be nouns rather than verbs.
 However, they still usually keep their passive meaning: an employee is “a person who has been employed”.
-Other examples are addressee, amputee (a person who has suffered amputation), divorcee, escapee, evacuee, examinee, internee, interviewee, nominee, payee, referee (“a person who is referred to”), returnee and refugee.
+Other examples are absentee, addressee, amputee (a person who has suffered amputation), divorcee, escapee, evacuee, examinee, internee, interviewee, nominee, payee, referee (“a person who is referred to”), refugee and returnee.

 A few English words actually keep the “ay”-like French pronunciation, e.g. fiancee and negligee.
 The first of these also has a purely feminine meaning: its masculine equivalent is fiance (same pronunciation).